 Because medical science doesn't have answers, it is up to each person to understand their lives in the way that makes most sense to them.
 The resources in this guide can open new possibilities.
-For example, the British Psychological Society suggests some people might have greater "stress vulnerability" than others.
-The Hearing Voices Movement encourages us to accept and learn from unusual experiences, rather than just treat them as meaningless symptoms to get rid of.
-Many views of madness are possible, such as trauma/abuse, spiritual awakening, sensitivity, environmental illness, family dynamics, being the "canary in the coal mine," holistic health, cultural differences, gifts as a medium, or the impact of oppression.
-Some societies even accept as normal the same things other societies call abnormal - such as hearing voices or seeing signs.
+For example, the British Psychological Society suggests some people might have greater stress vulnerability than others.
+The Hearing Voices Movement encourages us to accept and learn from unusual experiences, rather than just see them as meaningless symptoms to get rid of.
+Many views of madness and altered states are possible, such as trauma/abuse, spiritual awakening, sensitivity, environmental illness, family dynamics, holistic health problems, cultural differences, or the impact of oppression.
+Some societies even accept as normal the same experiences that other societies call abnormal.

-And if people ask, it's your decision what to say or not say, such as "I'm a trauma survivor," "I live with extreme states," or "I'm different than most people, and I'm still figuring it out" - or saying nothing at all.
-Connecting with others who share your experiences, such as peer support groups or the internet, can be crucial to explore who you are.
+And if people ask, it's your decision what to say or not say, such as "I'm a trauma survivor," "I go though extreme states," or "I'm different than most people, and I'm still figuring it out" -- or saying nothing at all.
+Connecting with others who share your experiences, such as peer support groups or the internet, can be crucial as you explore who you are.

 Your suffering is real, whether you decide to take medications or not.
-Feeling powerless and needing help doesn't mean you are a broken person or a passive victim of biology.
+Feeling powerless and needing help doesn't mean you are a broken person or that you're a passive victim of biology.
 Explanations like trauma, sensitivity, or spirituality are as valid as any.
-You still deserve help, even if you don't believe your brain is abnormal and even if you think outside the language of "psychiatric illness" and "mental disorders."
+You still deserve help even if you don't believe your brain is abnormal and even if you think outside the language of "psychiatric illness" and "mental disorders."